-Welcome from all of us here at St. Luke’s Episcopal Church of Wilton, ME is located in the heart of the beautiful western Maine foothills region in Franklin County.
+Welcome from all of us here at St. Luke’s Episcopal Church in Wilton.
+We are located in the heart of the beautiful western Maine foothills region in Franklin County.
 All are welcome at St. Luke’s, whether you are in the area for a visit or to stay.
 In addition to joining together each Sunday in worship and fellowship, we have many ministries we are passionate about.
 Please read below for current worship information.

 Easter, the oldest celebration of the Christian year, is not a single day but an entire season: Easter lasts fifty days, from Easter Day (the Sunday of the Resurrection) through the Day of Pentecost.
 The season also includes the feast of the Ascension, when the resurrected Jesus ascended to heaven and was seen on earth no longer.
 Throughout the year every Sunday—even during Lent—is considered a little Easter, a mini feast of the resurrection on what Christians have called the first day of the week.
 The primary theme of Easter is the resurrection: on this day Jesus was raised from the dead, overcoming the power of death and the grave.
 We celebrate that we, too, are raised to everlasting life with him in our baptism.

 Monday – Thursday Compline: 7:30 pm on Zoom.
 Contact us for Zoom link.

 Thursday Bible Study at 7:45 pm on Zoom Contact us for Zoom link.

 ALL are welcome!